16 Tips for Renting a Car in Germany in 2024

 We were unlucky enough to have our car damaged in Berlin in a parking lot while we were away shopping.
 Luckily we had full insurance cover so there were no issues when returning the rental car and nothing to worry about during our trip.

-One of our rental cars was damaged by some one in a Berlin parking lot
+One of our rental cars was damaged in a parking lot while we were parked

 While you can purchase the additional insurance when you pick up the car, we find it much easier to purchase it in advance when you book the car.
 You’ll know exactly how much the rental costs in advance, so there shouldn’t be any price shocks when you pick up your car